dgendill/purescript-json-minify/README.md

 * [Tests](#tests)
 * [Compatibility](#compatibility)

 This module is a foreign interface to the `JSON.minify` function written by [Kyle Simpson](http://getify.me/).
-It's only purpose is to remove comments and whitespace from JSON data that has comments interspersed, e.g. JSON config files.
+It's only purpose is to remove comments and whitespace from JSON data, i.e. from JSON config files.

 The original javascript source can be found [here](https://github.com/getify/JSON.minify/tree/javascript).